 Cohen’s personal lawyer, David Schwartz, maintained his innocence to CBS News.”Mr. Cohen paid the $130,000 but the reason is to protect business, protect reputation, and to protect family,” Schwartz said.
 Former former federal prosecutor Kim Wehle told the outlet, though, that “Mr. Cohen is getting himself into deeper legal problems that could make him more vulnerable in the Mueller investigation.
 I don’t think that necessarily benefits others that are potentially the topic of that investigation including the president of the United States himself.”

-4. He’s involved in the Russian collusion investigation: the Stormy Daniels situation likely has nothing to do with Robert Mueller‘s investigation into Russian collusion in the Trump 2016 campaign — but other behavior gives pause.
+5. He’s named in the Russian collusion investigation. the Stormy Daniels situation likely has nothing to do with Robert Mueller‘s investigation into Russian collusion in the Trump 2016 campaign — but other behavior gives pause.
 Mueller has requested documents and interviewed witnesses in incidents involving Cohen.